edespino/cloudberry-site/docs/sql-stmts/alter-index.md

 ## Compatibility

-`ALTER INDEX` is a Cloudberry Database extension to the SQL standard.
+`ALTER INDEX` is a Apache Cloudberry extension to the SQL standard.

 ## See also